ZergD/monitoring_microservices/README.md

 * Create another microservice only dedicated for prediction ?
 Use Keras to build a predictive model and train it.
 * If the microservices can't connect to the REST server => raises ConnectionError and stop working. -> nothing was done for it try to reconnect after a couple of time.
+* Use SetupTools to package and create automatically a Docker image for the project ?

 ### Optimizations Ideas: